Meeker's

 Scientific / Calculation / Office / Technology

 Pierre Fardoil Adding Machine c.
 1700 c.
-1700 Pierre Fardoil Adding Machine & Watch / Time Piece I am half owner of this Rare 18th Century early Pierre Fardoil Adder / Adding Machine and Fardoil Watch / Time Piece.
-I am offering for sale my entire 1/2 ownership in this rare 18th c.
-Fardoil adder or a portion of it as a partnership.
+1700 Pierre Fardoil Adding Machine & Watch / Time Piece I am half owner of this Rare 18th Century Pierre Fardoil Adder / Adding Machine and Fardoil Watch / Time Piece.
+I am offering to sell my 1/2 ownership in the Fardoil adder or a percentage of it as a partnership.
+There have been new developments with my partner, and so the offer is being changed to reflect to that.

 Here is the history of this rare piece of calculation history --- please read on.

-The Fardoil adder is one of the earliest and rarest 18th century calculation devices known.
-The 2 pieces pictured are the very same Fardoil Adder / Adding Machine and Fardoil Pocket Watch that sold for approx. $74,000 at the Auction-Team Breker sale about 10 years ago.
+The Fardoil adder is one of the earliest and rarest 18th century mechanical adding machines known.
+The 2 pieces pictured are the same Fardoil Adder / Adding Machine and Fardoil Pocket Watch that sold for approx. $74,000 at the Auction-Team Breker sale about 10 years ago.

 This Fardoil adder was bought in upstate NY prior to the Breker auction from a private party.
-This Fardoil adder is one of only two known, and could be the only example if it is the same one that the French Musee des Arts et Metiers (CNAM), the French State Museum, had expressed an ownership right to.
-CNMA claimed their Fardoil adder was "lost", stolen, or otherwise disappeared from their collection when it was on display in the US during 1939 New York World's Fair.
+This Fardoil adder is one of only two known, and could be the only example if it is the same one that the French Musee des Arts et Metiers (CNAM), the French State Museum, expressed an ownership right to prior to the auction.
+CNMA claimed their Fardoil adder was "lost", stolen, or otherwise disappeared from their collection when it was on display in the US during the 1939 New York World's Fair.

-At the Breker auction the high bidder for the Fardoil Adder was Professor Korte from the University of Bonn.
+The high bidder for the Fardoil Adder at the Breker auction was Professor Korte from the University of Bonn.
 He was bidding to acquire it for the Arithmeum museum in Bonn, Germany.
 The high bidder backed out from finalizing the Breker auction sale due in part to the CNAM claim.
 The underbidder also backed away.

-The two Fardoil pieces were then returned to the consignors---myself and the other 1/2 owner, Peter Frei an antique dealer based in Massachusetts.
-He is my ex-friend and current partner in the two pieces.
-He is currently in possession of both pieces.
+The two Fardoil pieces were then returned to the consignors---myself and the other 1/2 owner, Peter Frei who has possession of both pieces and is an antique dealer based in Massachusetts.
+He is my current partner and ex-friend in the two pieces.

 Peter Frei and I had been partners in numerous technology-related antiques prior to having a falling out.
 Our friendship ended one day over a situation concerning an antique sewing machine I had paid for that we were 50 / 50 partners on.
 Peter entered into an agreement with a 3rd party offering him 50% to sell it without consulting or discussing that decision with me.